-In this case if the received codeword is the above table then an error will be detected.
+In this case if the received codeword is not in the above table then an error will be detected.
 Note, all one and two bit error patterns can be detected with this code, as well as some, but not all 3 bit errors.
 Suppose that the sequence 000001 is received and you are told that a single bit error occurred.
 Then the only possible codeword that could have been sent is 000000.
 In this manner, the above repetition code can be used to correct all single bit errors.
-Again, correcting errors in this manner would make sense assuming that it is more likely that a single bit error occurred than two or more bit errors, as in the single bit error model.
-When codes are used to correct errors in this manner it is sometimes referred to as Forward Error Correction(FEC).
+Again, correcting errors in this way makes sense if it is more likely that a single bit error occurred than two or more bit errors, as in the single bit error model.
+When a code is used to correct errors in this manner it is sometimes referred to as Forward Error Correction(FEC).